top of page

 Colors:

-Black, Red, Red Merle, Blue Merle, Black tri, Re tri, Merle (With or without white and/or tan)
+Black, Red, Red Merle, Blue Merle, Black tri, Red tri, Merle (With or without white and/or tan)

 Temperament: